Ancilla to Pre-Socratic Philosophers

 About the Reviewer

-A freelance writer and part-time Professor of Philosophy at Marist College, New York, Joshua J. Mark has lived in Greece and Germany and traveled through Egypt.
-He teaches ancient history, writing, literature, and philosophy.
+A freelance writer and former part-time Professor of Philosophy at Marist College, New York, Joshua J. Mark has lived in Greece and Germany and traveled through Egypt.
+He has taught history, writing, literature, and philosophy at the college level.